Trolls of the Misty Mountains

 Trolls of the Misty Mountains is a supplement published by Iron Crown Enterprises (ICE) in 1986 for the fantasy role-playing game Middle-earth Role Playing (MERP), which is itself based on the works of J.R.R.
 Tolkien.

 Description

 Background

 In The Hobbit, Tolkien's precursor to The Lord of the Rings, Bilbo Baggins and his companions encounter some of the denizens that live under the Misty Mountains.

 Contents

 This book contains three adventures that take place in the vestiges of the former kingdom of Rhudaur that once lay against the eastern side of the Misty Mountains.
 The time is 1600 years after the defeat of Sauron by the Last Alliance of Elves and Men, and 1500 years before the events described in The Hobbit and The Lord of the Rings.
-It includes a set of three adventures of increasing difficulty.
+It includes a set of three adventures, each with an increasing difficulty over the previous one.

 The adventurers are hired to reconnoitre the route of a proposed road to be built between the keeps of Daenos and Elnost, rooting out any potential dangers such as trolls and orcs.
 To do this, they must complete three adventures: